25benjaminli/md-sa2/README.md

 Also, visit `extra_software/visualization/vis_volume.py` for some cool visualizations of predictions, labels, and brain volumes.
 Note that this does require you to have run MD-SA2 or the other models, collected their predictions, and moved them into a folder under this directory called "volumes" (this should be done automatically during MD-SA2's validation process, if not available then do it manually).

 Running other vanilla segment-anything based models detailed in the paper will be available soon.
 Also, the option to use a low-rank adapted version of SA2 has been included - not originally part of the paper and sparsely tested.
+Based on [another repository](https://github.com/25benjaminli/sam2lora) I developed.

 Note: this code was primarily tested on a machine running linux.
 Windows may or may not be supported.